Age-optimal Scheduling over Hybrid Channels: Appendices: Proofs of Main Results

 For ease of notations, we give Definition \ref{def2}:

 \begin{definition} Given $l_1\in \{0,1\}$, $u\in \{1,2\}$,

-\end{definition} Note that $L(\delta,l_1,1)$ is the left hand side of \eqref{modular}, and $L(\delta,l_1,2)$ is the right hand side of \eqref{modular}.
+\end{definition} Note that $L^\alpha(\delta,l_1,1)$ is the left hand side of \eqref{modular}, and $L^\alpha(\delta,l_1,2)$ is the right hand side of \eqref{modular}.

-However, because of the mismatch of delays in our problem, most of the well-known techniques to show supermodularity (e.g., \cite{puterman1990markov},\cite{ngo2009optimality},\cite{krishnamurthy2016partially} etc) do not apply in our setting.
-Thus, we need a new approach to show the supermodularity.
-Our key idea is as follows: First, we show that $L(\delta,l_1,2)$ is a constant, then we compare $L(\delta,l_1,1)$ with the constant.
-Suppose $m\triangleq \sum_{i=0}^{d-1} \alpha^i$, and we have : \begin{lemma} For all the age $\delta$ and $l_1\in \{0,1 \}$, $L(\delta,l_1,2)=m$. \end{lemma}
+Our high-level idea to show Proposition \ref{lemma2} is as follows: First, we show that $L^\alpha(\delta,l_1,2)$ is a constant (see Lemma \ref{g2m} below), then we compare $L^\alpha(\delta,l_1,1)$ with the constant to check super-modularity (see the proofs of Lemma \ref{l0m} and Lemma \ref{l1m} below).